Register As Poster Free Candidate/Area/Town

 Poster Free | Plastic Free

 We ask that Tidy Towns and other environmental organisations support by coordinating with candidates to introduce voluntary bans and poster free zones.
 In a 2018 Claire Byrne Live/Amárach Research poll, 77% of respondents said that they thought the use of posters during election campaigns should be banned.
-Thanks to collaboration between Tidy Towns, Environmental Groups and Local Councillors, nine areas around Ireland already have poster free agreements in place.
+Thanks to collaboration between Tidy Towns, Environmental Groups and Local Councillors, 193 towns/areas around Ireland already have poster free agreements in place.

 We want to grow this number with your help.